Art, Design & Architecture, Books, Healing Springs, Language, Motion Pictures, Symbolic Sight, Travels

-Immediately as I read the opening quote from Václav Havel, I sense synchronicity: here I am in the Czech Republic.
-And here is the quote:
+Landing on the opening quote from Václav Havel, I sense synchronicity, here in the Czech Republic.

 We must draw our standards from the natural world.
 We must honor with the humility of the wise the bounds of that natural world and the mystery which lies beyond them, admitting that there is something in the order of being which evidently exceeds all our competence.